victoria-tiki/transformer_complex/README.md

 ## Visualizations

-To access an interactive visualization of decoder self-attention and decoder cross-attention plots, [click here!](https://victoria-tiki.github.io/transformer_complex/index.html).
-For a discussion of limitations and interpretability considerations, see Section 3.6 of our paper.
+To explore interactive visualizations, including decoder attention maps and waveform predictions, [click here!](https://victoria-tiki.github.io/transformer_complex/index.html).
+For a discussion of attention interpretability and its limitations, see Section 3.6 of our paper.

 ## References